Come to London’s best working engineering museum — and break something!

-Kirkaldy’s Testing Works in Southwark is to Materials Testing what Greenwich is to Time.
+Kirkaldy’s Testing Works in Bankside, Southwark is as important to Materials Testing as Greenwich is to Time

 Carved above the door is David Kirkaldy’s declaration ‘Facts not Opinions’.
 Inside, his 116 ton Universal Testing Machine, which set world standards for engineering, still breaks metal today.
 Come and see for yourself!